frameable/aviary.sh/README.md

 Commands:
-  status                   Report the status of the last run of `apply` [default] host <action>            Perform actions specific to the current host; more below fetch                    Update local database by fetching from upstream apply                    Fetch and apply roles and their associated modules on this host recover                  Reset run lock file after a failure pause                    Set the pause lock to avoid periodic runs while debugging resume                   Resume periodic runs after a pause
+  status                   Report the status of the last run of `apply` [default] host <action>            Perform actions specific to the current host; more below apply                    Apply roles and their associated modules on this host fetch                    Update local database by fetching from upstream directive                Run any outstanding directives from the inventory recover                  Reset run lock file after a failure pause                    Set the pause lock to avoid periodic runs while debugging resume                   Resume periodic runs after a pause